-Vesna Rodic serves as the Director of The Lower Division as well as the Coordinator of the second-year French language program.
-She is the Faculty recipient of the Chancellor's Sustainability Award (2023) for her work in curricular innovation, teaching, and instructor training.
-Her research and teaching interests include: language pedagogy; writing theory and pedagogy; visual literacy; multilingualism; digital humanities; modern and contemporary literature, art, and culture; conceptions of aesthetic autonomy and politicized art in the 20th and 21st centuries; poetic studies; urban space, migration and multiculturalism; environmental humanities; visual studies.
+Dr. Rodic's research and teaching interests include: language pedagogy; second language acquisition theory; writing theory and pedagogy; visual literacy; multilingualism; digital humanities; modern and contemporary literature, art, and culture; urban space migration; environmental humanities; conceptions of aesthetic autonomy and politicized art in the 20th and 21st centuries; poetic studies; literature and visual arts.

 Please reach out with any questions involving the French language program!

 - Presidential Chair Fellow (with Richard Kern, Déborah Blocker, and Claire Tourmen), Center for Teaching and Learning, UC Berkeley, 2023-2025.

 - Faculty Participant, UC Women's Initiative For Professional Development, 2023-24.

 - Faculty Fellow, Universal Design for Learning Working Group, GSI Teaching and Resources Center, UC Berkeley (Research Assistant Fellow: Amber Sweat), Spring 2023.

 - Berkeley Discovery Trailblazer (with Richard Kern, Ramona Naddaff, and Patricia Steenland), Berkeley Discover Departmental Innovation Award, 2021-2024.

 - Library of Congress, Teaching With Primary Sources Grant (with Richard Kern, Ramona Naddaff and Patricia Steenland), 2018-2019.